Abishan-shan/teaPricePredict/README.md

 🌿 Wave App: Tea Price Predictor

   Welcome to 🌊 Wave,
-  an AI-powered Tea Price Prediction app built using Facebook Prophet — a smart forecasting model that predicts daily tea prices based on real market data.
+  An AI-powered Tea Price Prediction app built using Facebook Prophet — a smart forecasting model that predicts daily tea prices based on real market data.
   Wave helps farmers, traders, and tea lovers make better decisions by forecasting future prices of various tea types.

   🍃 What This App Does